 That felt a bit wrong to me.

-My opinion is that some tips can be counterproductive.
+My opinion is that some tips can be counterproductive, especially for men.

 For example, you don’t ask a woman if she “can give you her number”.

-And you won’t look socially appealing starting a convo by saying you want to “test a convo starter”.
+And you won’t look socially powerful starting a convo by saying you want to “test a convo starter”.